Incentivizing Reasoning for Advanced Instruction-Following of Large Language Models: Appendix

 In this section, we report the results of our optimized models on six multi-purpose benchmarks to verify if the incentivized reasoning can generalize to multi-task, multi-domain datasets.
 Out of fairness, we adopt the OpenCompass~\footnote{https://github.com/open-compass/opencompass} and used the \texttt{generation} configs for evaluation of ARC-C (challenge), ARC-E (Easy), BBH, CMMLU, MMLU, and StrategyQA.
 The \texttt{max-out-len} for generation is set to \texttt{8192}.
 It is noted that we used the same CoT prompting (see Fig.~\ref{fig:trigger_instruction}) before and after training.

-As shown in Table~\ref{tab:general_benchmark}, we observe that: \begin{itemize} \item For most our optimized fast and slow thinking LLMs, their performance on multi-purpose benchmarks gets improved, suggesting that the reasoning capacity cultivated under complex instructions is generalizable. \item Compared with the original Qwen2.5-1.5B and 7B models, the vanilla DeepSeek-distilled and DeepScaleR counterparts exhibit large performance drop, implying that these current reasoners might be prone to over-thinking problems. \item The LLaMA model, due to its model collapse during the RL process, fail to deliver effective answers that can be successfully parsed in post-processing, suggesting that it encounters severe degeneration. \item The mathematic reasoning plays a great role in improving the generalization over multi-purpose benchmarks, which highlights the incorporation of maths problems for advancing reasoning during RL. \end{itemize}
+As shown in Table~\ref{tab:general_benchmark}, we observe that: \begin{itemize} \item For most our optimized fast and slow thinking LLMs, their performance on multi-purpose benchmarks gets improved, suggesting that the reasoning capacity cultivated under complex instructions is generalizable. \item Compared with the original Qwen2.5-1.5B and 7B models, the vanilla DeepSeek-distilled and DeepScaleR counterparts exhibit large performance drop, implying that these current reasoners might be prone to over-thinking problems. \item The mathematic reasoning plays a great role in improving the generalization over multi-purpose benchmarks, which highlights the incorporation of maths problems for advancing reasoning during RL. \end{itemize}